imightbeamy/buzzerbot9000/how_to.md

-# DRAFT - This how-to is not done yet, follow at your own risk

 # How to set up a buzzer bot

 Chances are if you have a Raspberry pi, and you've done *anything* at all with it, you've turned on an LED.
 This project is almost as simple as that.